Search

 Spinels range from deeply saturated tones to very light pastels, and they come in countless different hues: red, lavender, blue, pink, purple, and black.

-And the best part: spinels are one of the few stones that require no special treatment.
+And the best part: the spinel gem is one of the few stones that require no special treatment.
 Other colored gemstones are often treated to intensify the color and improve clarity, but spinel looks vivid and bright entirely au naturel.

 Lucia Unheated Purple Spinel and Diamond Ring